juninhodigital/Framework.SFTP/README.md

 # Framework.SFTP
-It is a .NET Core/Standard library that provides SFTP helpful methods and implementation
+It is a .NET Core/Standard library that provides usefull SFTP methods and implementation

 Technologies
 - [x] .NET Core and .NET Standard